shubham562/BikeRentalSolidityApp/README.md

 2. Upload the BikeRental.sol file in remix or just copy paste code in a empty .sol file

-3. Select a fresh account address & hit deploy button (with a initial supply of 70,000,000 ethers)
+3. Select a fresh account address & hit deploy button

 4. Now you can perform actions with the given functions accordingly.